Updated September 2022

 - Contact Data includes billing address, delivery address, email address and telephone numbers.

 - Financial Data includes bank account and payment card details and Gift Aid records.

 - Transaction Data includes details about payments to and from you and other details of products and services you have purchased from us.

-- Legacy Data includes Identity Data, Contact Data and may include financial information if we receive a pledge, intention to pledge or enquiry into leaving a legacy.
+- Legacy Data includes Identity Data, Contact Data and may include financial information if we receive a pledge, intention to pledge or enquiry into leaving us a gift in your Will.

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.

 - Profile Data includes your username and password, donations, competition entries or orders made by you, your interests, preferences, feedback and survey responses.
 For individuals that are identified as having greater capacity to support ShelterBox we may also record information regarding your profession, job title, employment, directorships or charitable trustee appointments, other charities you support or volunteer for or similar information regarding other members of your household or known associates.